Qualified Veterans Reimbursement Program

 - Name of the test taken and exam administration date.

-- Name and address of issuing state board of nursing for licensure.
+- Name and address of issuing nursing regulatory body for licensure.

 - Cost of the exam (registration fees, preparation guides and processing fees will not be reimbursed).

-What does this mean to state boards of nursing?
+What does this mean to nursing regulatory bodies?

-The impact of this initiative upon your board of nursing is nominal.
+The impact of this initiative upon your nursing regulatory body is nominal.
 The registration process for eligible applicants will continue to be the same as described in the NCLEX Candidate Bulletin.
 When a qualifying individual applies for reimbursement for taking the NCLEX ($200), it is done through the candidate's local Department of Veterans Affairs office.
-As part of the application, the candidate will have to list the board of nursing issuing the license to practice.
-Other than publicizing this VA benefit to candidates, boards of nursing have no further obligation.
+As part of the application, the candidate will have to list the nursing regulatory body issuing the license to practice.
+Other than publicizing this VA benefit to candidates, nursing regulatory bodies have no further obligation.